MoeAS/FYP-How-to-AUB/README.md

  6) ipconfig
  7) get local adapter (NIC) Ethernet IP address (IPV4) E.g. 192.168.1.19
  8) flask run -h <INSERT FOUND IP HERE> -p 3000

+ IMPORTANT NOTES:

+  1) change ip_of_db, username, password if any are different in your system
+  2) change IP_ADDRESS in frontend/app/config/config.json (same as the ip found in ipconfig)

 ------------------------------------------------------------------------------------